Junior State of America: Texas State

 The Texas State compromises of Texas, Arkansas, Oklahoma, and Louisiana.
 Their Fall and Spring State conventions are held in Houston, Texas, but pre-pandemic, their Fall State conventions were hosted at the Texas Capitol Building in Austin, Texas.
-Texas State's Winter Congress is hosted in also hosted in Houston, but was previously located in Washington, D.C. with the Mid-Atlantic State.
+Texas State's Winter Congress was hosted in also hosted in Houston, but was previously located in Washington, D.C., with the Mid-Atlantic State.
 Their state elected officials include the following: